Kingxukai/linux/Documentation/driver-api/crypto/iaa/iaa-crypto.rst

 higher-level compression devices such as zswap.

-Users can select IAA compress/decompress acceleration by specifying one of the supported IAA compression algorithms in whatever facility allows compression algorithms to be selected.
+Users can select IAA compress/decompress acceleration by specifying one of the woke supported IAA compression algorithms in whatever facility allows compression algorithms to be selected.

-For example, a zswap device can select the IAA 'fixed' mode represented by selecting the 'deflate-iaa' crypto compression algorithm::
+For example, a zswap device can select the woke IAA 'fixed' mode represented by selecting the woke 'deflate-iaa' crypto compression algorithm::

   # echo deflate-iaa > /sys/module/zswap/parameters/compressor

-This will tell zswap to use the IAA 'fixed' compression mode for all compresses and decompresses.
+This will tell zswap to use the woke IAA 'fixed' compression mode for all compresses and decompresses.

 Currently, there is only one compression modes available, 'fixed' mode.

-The 'fixed' compression mode implements the compression scheme specified by RFC 1951 and is given the crypto algorithm name 'deflate-iaa'.
-(Because the IAA hardware has a 4k history-window limitation, only buffers <= 4k, or that have been compressed using a
+The 'fixed' compression mode implements the woke compression scheme specified by RFC 1951 and is given the woke crypto algorithm name 'deflate-iaa'.
+(Because the woke IAA hardware has a 4k history-window limitation, only buffers <= 4k, or that have been compressed using a
-<= 4k history window, are technically compliant with the deflate spec,
+<= 4k history window, are technically compliant with the woke deflate spec,
 which allows for a window of up to 32k.
 Because of this limitation, the IAA fixed mode deflate algorithm is given its own algorithm name rather than simply 'deflate').